 FOR PRICE PLEASE CONTACT – Please include Number below:

 When this New Guinea Sepik River Wooden Tribal Carving was acquired in 1971 many of the villages located along the river and its tributaries had little contact with the outside world.
-Carvings such as this were used in ceremonies and tribal rites to ward of evil spirits.
+Tribal Carvings from New Guinea such as these one was used in ceremonies and tribal rites to ward of evil spirits.

 The Sepik River is one of the largest rivers in Papua New Guinea, it winds its way through the jungles and densely forested lowland areas of PNG and is still relatively untouched in comparison to other areas in the South East Asian region.
 The people living along the Sepik River have been traditionally bound together through trading with one another.
 Today there is a lively trade to the tourist in wooden tribal carvings along the Sepik River.